 What would you suggest to kids who want to become cartoonists?

-Do you think it’s important to get a formal education in arts for somebody who wants to become a cartoonist?
+Do you think it’s important to get a formal education in arts to become a cartoonist?

 If people want to do it, I think that’s great, but I don’t think it’s necessary.
 I mean, I’m a musician and a cartoonist, and I didn’t get a formal education in either of those things.
 I know a lot of people who are working in both fields, whether they got an education or not.
 I think it comes down to what you’re passionate enough about to try and challenge yourself to be better.
 Because if you don’t have that, then the formal education probably isn’t gonna make a big difference either.